LibAnswers Accessibility Statements

 How we tested this Website

 We tested the most visited pages both manually and with the use of accessibility testing software such as Wave, a web accessibility evaluation tool WAVE and Accessibility Insights.
-This system was last tested on August 2020 by University of Cumbria.
+This system was last checked in January 2024 by University of Cumbria.

 What we are doing to improve accessibility